SEO tools in comparison, the big overview. Find the SEO software that suits you best from our top SEO tools.

 If data is to be exchanged and processed between different programs or data is to be downloaded for evaluation purposes, a data interface or export function is required for this purpose.
 This can be a manual interface, i.e. a point where data can be imported or exported, or a machine interface, a so-called application programming interface (API).

 If you regularly export data from your SEO tool or want to access the data directly with other programs or connect data providers (e.g. Google Analytics) to the SEO tool, corresponding interfaces or export functions must be available in the software.

-For the purpose of regular evaluations, to carry out controlling activities or to create presentations, data on current rankings, results from onpage analysis or other important KPIs are often required.
-Therefore, an export function, with which individual data, entire reports, graphics or diagrams can be exported, should be part of the standard of an SEO tool.
+For regular evaluations, to carry out control activities or to create presentations, data on current rankings results from onpage analysis or other important KPIs are often required.
+Therefore, an export function, with which individual data, entire reports, graphics, or diagrams can be exported, should be part of the standard of an SEO tool.

-It is important that the data export can be performed in common formats, e.g. as Excel file, as PDF or in XML format.
+It is important that the data export can be performed in common formats, e.g. as Excel files, as PDF, or in XML format.